Including related provincial credits and benefits

 Adjusted family net income – is your family net income minus any universal child care benefit (UCCB) and registered disability savings plan (RDSP) income received plus any UCCB and RDSP amounts repaid.

-If you or your spouse or common-law partner became a resident of Canada in 2011, family net income includes income from all sources, both inside and outside of Canada, including the part of 2011 that you or your spouse or common-law partner was not a resident of Canada.
+If you or your spouse or common-law partner became a resident of Canada in 2013, family net income includes income from all sources, both inside and outside Canada, including the part of 2013 that you or your spouse or common-law partner was not a resident of Canada.

 Separated – you are separated when you start living separate and apart from your spouse or common-law partner because of a breakdown in the relationship for a period of at least 90 days and you have not reconciled.

-You are eligible for this credit if, at the beginning of the month in which we make a payment (see When do we pay your credit?), you are a resident of Canada for income tax purposes, and at least one of the following applies:
+You are eligible for this credit if you are a resident of Canada for income tax purposes in the month before and at the beginning of the month in which we make a payment (see When do we pay your credit?), and at least one of the following applies:

 For a deceased recipient, the GST/HST credit entitlement ends the quarter following the date of the death.
 For more information, see Has a GST/HST credit recipient died?

 You can get the credit for your spouse or common-law partner.
-Generally, your spouse or common-law partner has to be a resident of Canada at the beginning of the month in which we make a quarterly payment (see When do we pay your credit?).
+Generally, your spouse or common-law partner has to be a resident of Canada in the month before and at the beginning of the month in which we make a payment (see When do we pay your credit?).

 You can get the credit for each of your children if all of the following apply at the beginning of the month in which we make a payment.
 The child: